 Photo Credit: Handmade christening gown christening gown supplier christeninggowns.com.

-Choosing a Baby Safe Laundry Detergent
+Choose a Baby Safe Laundry Detergent

 Here’s where the debate gets a little more lively; do you need a special detergent in order to protect baby’s sensitive skin?
 Well, it’s an option.
 However, many moms have found that they can wash baby clothes in with everyone else’s and baby will be just fine.
 Consider, though, that if you or other members of your family have sensitive skin, baby may as well, and a dye-free, scent-free detergent is a good choice in that case.
-It has been said that detergent is a better option than soap flakes, because soap flakes don’t rinse out as well, and they can also affect the flame-retardant properties of sleepers.
+It has been said that liquid detergent is a better option than soap flakes, because soap flakes don’t rinse out as well, and they can also affect the flame-retardant properties of sleepers.

 Which detergent is best for baby clothes?

 Choosing the best baby laundry detergent is a matter of opinion but everyone can agree that it should be the safest baby detergent.
 So you are looking for a natural, mild detergent that will be gentle on baby’s sensitive skin but will be tough on stains.
 By general consensus, Dreft is one of the best know baby detergents.
 If you are looking for a more natural alternative, you might want to try Babyganics 3X Baby Laundry Detergent which is dermatologist tested and has plant-based cleaning power.
+My affiliate link below.

 Best Stain Remover For Baby Clothes

-- You may want to take a look at these HealthyChildren.org important laundry room safety tips.
+You may want to take a look at these HealthyChildren.org important laundry room safety tips.

-Baby Laundry Q&A
+Baby Laundry Tips Q&A

-Do babies need special laundry?
+Do babies need special laundry detergent?

 Not necessarily.
 However, it is important to use a very mild, fragrance-free detergent.
 If you don’t want to use baby safe detergent for the whole family, then you should wash your baby clothing separately.